Spinal stenosis and neurogenic claudication

-Spinal stenosis, or a narrowing of the spinal canal, can cause a number of uncomfortable symptoms, including pain, muscle weakness, numbness, spasms and tingling.
-When this condition affects the lumbar (lower) region of the spine, individuals may also experience neurogenic claudication, which is pain in the lower extremities associated with limping.
+Spinal stenosis, or a narrowing of the spinal canal, can cause a number of uncomfortable symptoms, including pain, muscle weakness and spasms, numbness and tingling.
+When this condition affects the lumbar (lower) region of the spine, individuals may also experience neurogenic claudication, which is discomfort and limited mobility in the lower extremities associated with limping.

-Both spinal stenosis and neurogenic claudication are caused by a number of spinal conditions.
-Many individuals develop these conditions because of degenerative changes that occur as they age.
-Following years of wear and tear from everyday activities such as walking, sitting and standing, the spine can begin to deteriorate, making individuals susceptible to developing the following spinal conditions:
+Both spinal stenosis and neurogenic claudication can be caused by a number of underlying spinal conditions.
+These usually develop due to degenerative changes that occur as we age.
+Following years of wear from everyday activities such as walking, sitting and standing, the spine can begin to deteriorate, making individuals susceptible to developing spine conditions like the following:

 - Degenerative disc disease